Convert single-tenant app to multitenant on Microsoft Entra ID

 • App-only: This permission is granted directly to the identity of the application.
 For example, you can grant an application the app-only permission to read the list of users in a tenant, regardless of who is signed in to the application.

-Some permissions can be consented to by a regular user, while others require a tenant administrator’s consent.
+Regular users can consent to some permissions, while others require a tenant administrator’s consent.

 To learn more about user and admin consent, see Configure the admin consent workflow.